- Antennas can have high gain, high bandwidth or small size. Pick any TWO.

 Above: The PRC-74 dipole assembly.
 Ready made insulator, terminal strip and wind-up fixture as deployed from trees.
-Simple, works great on the GRC-9, RS-6 or GRC-109’s when in the field.
-(Can’t afford a PRC-74 radio!).
+Simple, also works great on the GRC-9, RS-6 or GRC-109’s when in the field.
 This antenna stays packed with the GRC-109 system kit.
 It would be a no-brainer to duplicate this with scrap materials.

 Close up view.
 The transmission line is about 25 feet of thin twin-lead.
-I’m guessing the feedline Z is around 72 ohms.
+I’m guessing the feedline Z could be around 72 ohms.
 Pretty hard to see when deployed.

 Above: The home made plexiglass dipole center insulator as seen in my kit above.
 Deployed here at a mountain campsite with legs for 80 meters CW.
 One wire leg ran directly over our campfire, about 40 feet up, the coax quickly disappeared into the foliage.
 It was there for a 4 day weekend camping trip before any of my buddies even noticed it or the RG-58C/U feedline.
 Pretty stealthy.

 Any reasonable non-conducting scrap material will work as the center insulator; the DeLuxe version above with suitable connectors installed.
 Even with a 1 KW transmitter and assuming a 72 ohm antenna feedpoint impedance, the voltage between the elements at the center is less than 400 volts peak.
 At 100 watts it is 118 volts peak – almost anything made of plastic will work if it is strong enough.
 Plexiglas or lexan is ideal, dry wood will work in a pinch too.
 Or a dried out pine cone.